mkamri/cashmerecrypt/blog/cost-per-wear/content.md

 Although it's a kind of "boring" piece, I know that if I want to spend a bit more on a simple skirt next time I'm in the market, I can buy it with confidence.
 Even if I'd spent $100 on a similar skirt, my CPW would have been only $10 for this year alone.

-# fabulous cost per wear - Moitie cardigan
+# fabulous cost per wear - moitie cardigan

 <div class="grid grid-cols-2 my">
     <img src="/img/coords/egl/8.jpg" class="scale-down">